 Jacklines and tethers rank among the most purchased and least correctly configured pieces of safety equipment in offshore sailing.
 This guide explains exactly how to set them up so they actually work.

 About this guide: The rigging configurations, tether lengths, and attachment points described below draw from Captain Jack's experience as an RYA Yachtmaster Offshore and qualified Sea Survival instructor, combined with the protocols used in RYA/ISAF Offshore Special Regulations Category 1 and 2 compliance inspections across 60+ vessels.
 References to World Sailing Offshore Special Regulations are linked directly to the 2024–2025 published edition.
-Editorial independence: No jackline or tether manufacturer compensated BoatGuider for any recommendation in this guide.

 Before configuring anything, understand the fundamental job of this system.
-It has two—and only two—purposes:
+It has two, and only two, purposes:

 A jackline system that keeps a crew member dangling in the water off a moving boat has failed at both objectives.
 The boat is dragging a sea anchor at speed.
 The crew member is drowning by slow degrees from exhaustion and cold shock, even if their head stays above water.
 And you cannot retrieve a 90-kilogram wet person over a high freeboard in a seaway without specialist equipment that almost no recreational yacht carries.